-Panasonic has exclusive 24 month / 0% or 36 month / 1.99% financing offers available on select professional video products.
+Panasonic has exclusive 12 month / 0% financing offers available on select professional video products.

 Offered through Panasonic Business Finance this special promotion enables you to spread out the cost of your equipment upgrades, avoiding larger up-front costs and not freezing up your cash flow.
 See complete program terms, conditions and details at the link below or apply now to see if you qualify.